-Ernst & Young LLP, the Company's external auditor, has provided an audit report on the Company's consolidated financial statements for the year ended December 31, 2018 and 2017.
+Ernst & Young LLP, the Company's external auditor, has provided an audit report on the Company's consolidated financial statements for the years ended December 31, 2019 and 2018.
 Ernst & Young was independent of the Company in accordance with the rules of professional conduct in Ontario.